 MDGC carried out this study to trace the status of graduated students of this college.
-It is intended to trace graduates of 2016 as a whole.
+It is intended to trace graduates of 2017 as a whole.
 The college has developed the mechanism for the tracer studies and it has been given priority by the institution because it is the system of tracing the graduates also getting feedback regarding the type of work, further study and other activities they were involved since the completion of the study from the college.
 This helps to know about the programs run by the institution and also useful for policy making.
 This study is only focused on some areas about the status of graduates.
 The questionnaire provided to graduates only gives information about employment type and job status but the job satisfaction is not included.
 Because of time limitation and the graduates of different geographical area, the scope of the study is limited as follows.

-- Only 2016 batch was selected for the study. - This study covers only 80 graduates out of 104 graduates who have passed in the year 2016 and have issued their transcript from the Office of the Controller of Exams. - This study only covers current employment status but past job information is not included. - The study doesn't cover expectations and the satisfaction level of the employment graduates. - Strengths and weaknesses of the institutions pointed out by the graduates are also included in the study. - Suggestions from the graduates and how they contribute for the betterment and improvement of the college is also included in the study
+- This study covers only 75 graduates out of 100 graduates who have passed in the year 2017 and have issued their transcript from the Office of the Controller of Exams. - This study only covers current employment status and past job information is not included.

+- The study doesn't cover expectations and the satisfaction level of the employed graduates. - The study doesn't cover the graduate family status. - Strengths and weaknesses of the institutions pointed out by the graduates are also included in the study. - Suggestions from the graduates and how they contribute for the betterment and improvement of the college is also included in the study - Graduate contributions for the betterment of the institution are included in the study.